 PUA Limits

-In the first year, your PUA cap is 10x the base premium.
-In year 2, it's 8x the base premium.
-In year 3, it's 6x the base premium.
-In year 4, it's 4x the base premium.
-In year 5+, it's 2x the base premium.
+In the first year, your OPP rider cap is 10x the Annual Standard Base Premium (ASBP).
+In year 2, it’s 8x the base premium.
+In year 3, it’s 6x the base premium.
+In year 4, it’s 4x the base premium.
+In year 5+, it’s 2x the base premium.
 This is based on current company practice, which could theoretically change over time.
-NYL does guarantee the PUA cap will never be less than 1x the base premium.
+NYL does guarantee the OPP rider cap will never be less than 1x the base premium.

-The minimum PUA payment requirement is $0 in any given year, but if the policyholder pays nothing for longer than 2 consecutive years, the PUA rider is dropped from the policy.
-Also, unlike a lot of other companies, there's a lifetime maximum on paid up additions of $2 million.
+The minimum OPP rider payment requirement is $10/month or $120/year in any given year, but if the policyholder pays nothing by the 2nd policy anniversary or if OPP rider payments are skipped for 3 consecutive policy anniversaries, the rider is dropped from the policy.
+Finally, there’s a household lifetime maximum on paid-up additions of $10 million.

 Best For High Early-Year Cash Values And Non-Direct Recognition